Global Business Project

 - Opportunity to work with fellow MBAs from different backgrounds, different countries and different schools in a virtual and face-to-face team setting

 - Exposure to consulting skills and frameworks

-The course/projects begin with a GBP Launch Weekend the second weekend in February in Washington, DC for all students, clients and faculty.
-Students do independent pre-Kick Off work until mid-March, then step up their virtual team work through the early part of May, and finish their consulting projects with two weeks of full-time on the ground teamwork in the host country from May 19-30.
+The course/projects begin with a GBP Launch Weekend in early February in Chapel Hill, NC for all students, clients and faculty.
+Students do independent pre-Kick Off work until mid-March, then step up their virtual team work through the early part of May, and finish their consulting projects with two weeks of full-time on the ground teamwork in the host country the last two weeks of May.

 Teams are constructed through a competitive application process with members drawn from any of the member consortium schools.

 How a Client qualifies to participate: